rpdelaney/l4d2-tourney-rules/rules.md

 ### 3.1 Registration

-Teams may register by [TBD].
+Teams may register by posting in the [#rosters](https://discord.gg/ChTRXha) channel.
+Include the names and Steam IDs of each member of the team.

 ### 3.2 Deadline

-The deadline for registrations is [TBD].
+The deadline for registrations is January 9th, 2021.
 Late registrations will not be accepted.

 ### 3.3 Double registration